Ever noticed how Apple, Google and other huge companies with great products still run marketing and advertising campaigns?

 Put simply, outbound marketing is a fancy name for traditional marketing.

-Think television and radio ads, trade shows, brochures, magazine ads, face to face meetings, cold calls, newspaper and magazine ads, newsletters and flyers.
+Think television and radio ads, trade shows, brochures, magazine ads, face to face meetings, cold calls, newspaper ads, newsletters and flyers.

-In general, outbound marketing involves the use of marketing channels that aren’t web-based.
+In general, outbound marketing involves the use of marketing channels that aren’t web-based and involves “interruption” marketing.

 Inbound vs. Outbound: Which Way to Go?